Cottbus

 Cottbus (/de/) or Chóśebuz (/dsb/) is a university city and the second-largest city in the German state of Brandenburg after the state capital, Potsdam.
 With around 100,000 inhabitants, Cottbus is the most populous city in Lusatia.
 Cottbus lies in the Sorbian settlement area (Serbski sedleński rum) of Lower Lusatia, and is the second-largest city on the River Spree after Berlin, which is situated around 125 km downstream.
 The city is located on the shores of Germany's largest artificial lake, the Cottbuser Ostsee (Chóśebuski pódzajtšny jazor).

 Cottbus is the political and cultural center of the Lower Sorbian-speaking Sorbs, also known as the Wends in Lower Lusatia; the overall center of Sorbian culture is Bautzen/Budyšin.
 Cottbus is the largest bilingual city in Germany.
 Signage is mostly in German and Lower Sorbian.
 The city hosts several Lower Sorbian institutions like the Lower Sorbian version of the Sorbischer Rundfunk/Serbski rozgłos, the Lower Sorbian Gymnasium, and the Wendish Museum.
 The use of the Lower Sorbian language, however, is more widespread in the surrounding municipalities than in the city itself.
 The Wendish Quarter is a part of the city supposed to resemble the traditional Sorbian architectural style.

-In the 10th century, the Wends constructed the largest Slavic castle of Lower Lusatia, a gord, on a Spree island.
-This former gord is considered the nucleus of the city.
-On it rises the massive 13th-century Castle Tower with its blue clock.

 Cottbus is the seat of the Brandenburg University of Technology.
 Due to this, the city has the official names Universitätsstadt Cottbus/Uniwersitne město Chóśebuz (University City Cottbus).
 Branitz Castle, built in 1770–71, in the southeast of the city, was a residence of the Prince of Pückler-Muskau.
 The prince, who also created Muskau Park, designed the extensive Branitz Park on the shores of the Spree, with its two grass pyramids.
 Cottbus State Theater is the only state theater in Brandenburg.
 Cottbus main station is a major railway junction with extensive sidings/depots.